 Winter Operations and Safety Reminders for the Aspen/Pitkin County Airport

-As we all know winter is upon us, creating heavier traffic with the influx of vacationers for the ski season.
+During the winter season, Aspen Airport sees heavy traffic with the influx of ski season vacationers.
 Please review the following reminders.
 We can all participate in actively promoting safety during winter activities by helping recognize a situation that may compromise operations at KASE.

 Aspen/Pitkin County Airport has a de-ice pad which is located in conjunction with the run-up area, east of taxiway Alpha; please use caution when operating within and around the area.
 The run-up area and de-ice pad area combined is; 96,407sq.ft; 100% usable for de-icing operations and 50% usable as the run-up area.
 As an advisory, unless otherwise instructed, please contact Aspen Ground: 121.9 mhz, before taxiing from the de-ice pad/run-up area back unto taxiway Alpha.